devops1987/docker-images/prometheus/prometheus-operator/contrib/kube-prometheus/README.md

 Though for a quickstart a compiled version of the Kubernetes [manifests](manifests) generated with this library (specifically with `example.jsonnet`) is checked into this repository in order to try the content out quickly.
 To try out the stack un-customized run:
  * Simply create the stack:
 ```
-$ kubectl create -f manifests/ || true
+$ kubectl apply -f manifests/

+# It can take a few seconds for the above 'create manifests' command to fully create the following resources, so verify the resources are ready before proceeding.
+$ until kubectl get customresourcedefinitions servicemonitors.monitoring.coreos.com ; do date; sleep 1; echo ""; done
+$ until kubectl get servicemonitors --all-namespaces ; do date; sleep 1; echo ""; done

-$ kubectl create -f manifests/ 2>/dev/null || true  # This command sometimes may need to be done twice
+$ kubectl apply -f manifests/ # This command sometimes may need to be done twice (to workaround a race condition).
 ```

  * And to teardown the stack:
 ```
-$ kubectl delete -f manifests/ || true
+$ kubectl delete -f manifests/
 ```

 ### Access the dashboards

 Prometheus, Grafana, and Alertmanager dashboards can be accessed quickly using `kubectl port-forward` after running the quickstart via the commands below.
 Kubernetes 1.10 or later is required.

-> Note: There are instructions on how to route to these pods behdind an ingress controller in the [Exposing Prometheus/Alermanager/Grafana via Ingress](#exposing-prometheusalermanagergrafana-via-ingress) section.
+> Note: There are instructions on how to route to these pods behind an ingress controller in the [Exposing Prometheus/Alermanager/Grafana via Ingress](#exposing-prometheusalermanagergrafana-via-ingress) section.

 Prometheus